sdr-enthusiasts/docker-vesselalert/README.md

 You can [log an issue](https://github.com/sdr-enthusiasts/docker-vesselalert/issues) on the project's GitHub.
 I also have a [Discord channel](https://discord.gg/sTf9uYF), feel free to [join](https://discord.gg/sTf9uYF) and converse.
 The #ais-catcher channel is appropriate for conversations about this package.

+## Summary of License Terms
+Copyright (C) 2022-2023, Ramon F. Kolb (kx1t)

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.